slhome2010/attributipro.doc/docs/opencart-integration/product-form.md

 You are the one who decides whether to save the changes or not.
 :::

-If the modification is applied correctly, the **Attribut&co** menu item should appear in the *Catalog ⇒ Attributes* section of the admin panel sidebar, and additional control buttons should appear in the product form.
+If the modification is applied correctly, the **Attribut&pro** menu item should appear in the *Catalog ⇒ Attributes* section of the admin panel sidebar, and additional control buttons should appear in the product form.

 | ![attribute](/img/tutorial/en/service_panel_en.png) |
 |:--:|